-Year Ended De ecember 31 (\$million) 2022 2021 FY 2021 -FY 2022 % Change Loss from discontinued operations 22.62 12.4 82.42 %
+Year Ended December 31

+• FY 2022 -FY 2023

+(\$million) 2023 2022 % Change

+Loss from discontinued operations 1.05 24.83 (96)%
-Loss from discontinued operations for FY 2022 was approximately \$22.62 million, compared \$12.4 million in FY 2021.
-Loss from discontinued operations represents all losses made in locations where Swvl has decided not to continue operations in during FY 2022 on account of the portfolio optimization program.
-The increase is primarily on account of our acquisitions of entities in Turkey, Argentina and Germany which were consolidated during FY 2022, resulting in a loss of \$7.37 million from discontinued operations, and an increase in losses from discontinued operations in Spain amounting to \$1.30 million as the entity was consolidated in November 2021 and hence had a minimal impact on FY 2021, compared to FY 2022 which was a full year of consolidation.

-These operations were discontinued in 2022, however, in accordance with IFRS, loss from discontinued operations must be included in the current financial statements for all periods presented, for FY 2022, loss from discontinued operations primarily consists of losses in Swvl entities in Germany, Spain, Argentina, Jordan, Kenya, Turkey and Pakistan.
+Loss from discontinued operations for FY 2023 was approximately \$1.05 million, compared to \$24.8 million in FY 2022.
+Loss from discontinued operations represents all losses made in locations where Swvl has decided not to continue operations during FY 2022 on account of the portfolio optimization program.
+As most of the entities were discontinued in FY2022 so all of the charges related to those entities were disclosed in the loss from discounted operations, in accordance with IFRS, loss from discontinued operations must be included in the current financial statements for all periods presented, for FY 2022, loss from discontinued operations primarily consisted of losses in Swvl entities in Germany, Spain, Argentina, Jordan, Kenya, Turkey and Pakistan which were operating until November 2022.
+In 2023 the only operating entity was the entity in Mexico which was discontinued in September 2023.
+Other immaterial administrative charges for the entities are still undergoing liquidation.